We have done our fair share of exploring around Brisbane over the many years we spent living in Queensland.

-Difficulty: Grade 4 – hard
+Difficulty: Grade 4 – Harder than the previous day

 Little touches of luxury made it easy to forget the struggles on the trail and relax in the comforts of Spicers Canopy.
 We particularly enjoyed our time in the hot tub at the end of the day with cocktails in hand and the vibrant pink colours splashed across the sky.

-The Food at Spicers Canopy
+The Food At Spicers Canopy

 Our 2-day Scenic Rim Trail Walk included all meals and drinks, and the chef at Spicers Canopy did not disappoint.
-Every meal was delicious, prepared with fresh, locally sourced and organic produce.
+Every meal was delicious, prepared with fresh, locally sourced, and organic produce.
 The canapes at the end of the day were a particular treat!

 The Overall Experience